nebari-dev/nebari-docs/docs/docs/tutorials/using_dask.md

 Each of the computations you submit to Dask (you will learn more in the next section) is split into multiple tasks for parallel execution.

-In the `Progress` plot, we see the distinct colors associated with different tasks to complete the overall computation.
+In the `Progress` plot, the distinct colors are associated with different tasks to complete the overall computation.

-In the `Task Stream` (a streaming plot) each row represents a thread (a Dask worker can have multiple threads) and the small rectangles within are the individual tasks.
+In the `Task Stream` (a streaming plot) each row represents a thread (a Dask worker can have multiple threads).
+The small rectangles within are the individual tasks running over time.

 The `Cluster Map` shows the Dask scheduler at the center in a purple circle, with the active Dask workers around it in yellow circles.
-This diagram is a convenient way to visualize Adaptive scaling, and ensure new workers are being spun-up and shut-down based on workflow demand.
+This diagram is a convenient way to visualize Adaptive Scaling, and ensure new workers are being spun-up and shut-down based on workflow demand.

 Check out the [Dask Documentation on the dashboard plots](https://docs.dask.org/en/stable/dashboard.html) for more information.
 Keep the dashboard plots open for the following computations!